laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

 The registering of event listeners has been moved from `Illuminate\Foundation\Support\Providers::boot` to `Illuminate\Foundation\Support\Providers::register`.
-If the EventServiceProvider implements a `register` function it must call the `parent::register()` as well to make sure event listeners are registered properly.
+If the EventServiceProvider implements a `register` function it must call the `parent::register()` as well, to make sure event listeners are registered properly.

 <a name="framework"></a>